How To Take Waterfall Pictures Successfully

-You may have noticed when looking at images of waterfalls that many show the cascading water in a smooth, silky way rather than in its sharper, more natural watery state.
+You may have noticed when looking at images of waterfalls that many show the cascading water in a smooth, silky way.
 Whether you like the final result or not is a matter of personal choice.
+I do.

 Having conducted a poll over many years asking:

 ‘What is your opinion of this silky effect on waterfalls?’

 93% said they liked the effect, while 7% thought that it did little to improve the overall image.